cpu/PromGuard/README.md

 [Prometheus' own documentation](https://prometheus.io/docs/operating/security/#authentication-authorisation-encryption)
-is clear and up-front about the fact that "Prometheus and its components do not provide any server-side authentication, authorisation or encryption.".
+is clear and up-front about the fact that "Prometheus and its components do not provide any server-side authentication, authorisation or encryption".
 Alone, the `node_exporter` has no ability to encrypt the metrics data it provides to a prometheus scraper, and no way to authenticate that the thing requesting metrics data is the prometheus scraper you expect.
 If your Prometheus server is in